CriticalSolutionsNetwork/GraphAppToolKit/README2.md

 | <nobr>EmailBody</nobr> |  | The body text of the email. | true | false |  |
 | <nobr>AttachmentPath</nobr> |  | An array of file paths for any attachments to include in the email.
 Each path must exist as a leaf file. | false | false |  |
 ### Note
-- This function requires the Microsoft.Graph, SecretManagement, SecretManagement.JustinGrote.CredMan, and MSAL.PS modules to be installed and imported \(handled automatically via Initialize-TkModuleEnv\). - For the 'Vault' parameter set, the local vault secret must store JSON properties including AppId, TenantID, and CertThumbprint. - Refer to https://learn.microsoft.com/en-us/graph/outlook-send-mail for more details on sending mail via Microsoft Graph.
+- This function requires the Microsoft.Graph, SecretManagement, SecretManagement.JustinGrote.CredMan, and MSAL.PS modules to be installed \(handled automatically via Initialize-TkModuleEnv\). - For the 'Vault' parameter set, the local vault secret must store JSON properties including AppId, TenantID, and CertThumbprint. - Refer to https://learn.microsoft.com/en-us/graph/outlook-send-mail for details on sending mail via Microsoft Graph.

 ### Examples
 **EXAMPLE 1**